Winston Abreu

-Career
+Playing career

 Minor league career

-Abreu progressed slowly, and (except for four games) did not advance out of Single-A until 2001, compiling an ERA of 4.64 in a full season at Double-A Greenville.
+Abreu progressed slowly, and (except for four games) did not advance out of Single–A until 2001, compiling an ERA of 4.64 in a full season for the Double–A Greenville Braves.
 After that season, he was traded to the San Diego Padres for Rudy Seánez, and then the following spring to the Chicago Cubs for Syketo Anderson, and after 11 appearances, released six weeks later.
-He was picked up by the Kansas City Royals, and finished the 2002 season at Double-A Wichita with a solid 3.32 ERA.
+He was picked up by the Kansas City Royals, and finished the 2002 season with the Double–A Wichita Wranglers, posting a solid 3.32 ERA.
 At the end of the season, he was signed by the New York Yankees.
 He did not play in 2003 due to injury, and was released in January 2004.
-He was signed by the Los Angeles Dodgers, had a few unimpressive outings, then released, and was then signed by the Arizona Diamondbacks, where he posted an ERA of 5.68 in Triple-A. In 2004, he was released again, played a bit in the Mexican league, and was signed by the Baltimore Orioles in December 2005.
+He was signed by the Los Angeles Dodgers, had a few unimpressive outings, then released, and was then signed by the Arizona Diamondbacks, where he posted an ERA of 5.68 in Triple-A. In 2004, he was released again, had a short stint with the Guerreros de Oaxaca of the Mexican League, and was signed by the Baltimore Orioles in December 2005.